TheSimonella/budget_tracker/README.md

 ```

 When viewing the Transactions page click **Connect Account** to link a bank via Plaid Link.
 Imported transactions will attempt to match existing categories or create new ones if needed.
+The button opens a small window where you complete the Plaid flow and once finished your transactions are imported automatically.

 ## Customization